solana-labs/solana/book/src/stake-delegation-and-rewards.md

-# Stake Delegation and Reward
+# Stake Delegation and Rewards

-This design covers the current architecture to how stakes are delegated to validators.
-This design focuses on the software architecture for the actual on-chain programs.
-Incentives for staking is covered in [staking rewardsd](staking-rewards.md).

-The main problem this proposal is solving is to allow many delegated stakes to generate rewards with a single validator vote without permission from the validator.

-## Terminology

-* VoteState - Instance of the vote program.
-This program keeps track of validator votes.

-* RewardState - Instance of the reward state program.
-This program pays out rewards for votes to the staker.

-* Staker - The lamport owner that is risking lamports with consensus votes in exchange for network rewards.

-* Delegate - The validator that is submitting votes on behave of the staker.

-## Current Architecture
+Stakers are rewarded for helping validate the ledger.
+They do it by delegating their stake to fullnodes.
+Those fullnodes do the legwork and send votes to the stakers' staking accounts.
+The rest of the cluster uses those stake-weighted votes to select a block when forks arise.
+Both the fullnode and staker need some economic incentive to play their part.
+The fullnode needs to be compensated for its hardware and the staker needs to be compensated for risking getting its stake slashed.
+The economics are covered in [staking rewards](staking-rewards.md).
+This chapter, on the other hand, describes the underlying mechanics of its implementation.

+## Vote and Rewards accounts

+The rewards process is split into two on-chain programs.
+The Vote program solves the problem of making stakes slashable.
+The Rewards account acts as custodian of the rewards pool.
+It is responsible for paying out each staker once the staker proves to the Rewards program that it participated in validating the ledger.

-VoteState contains the following state information:
+The Vote account contains the following state information:

 * votes - The submitted votes.

+* `delegate_id` - An identity that may operate with the weight of this account's stake.
+It is typically the identity of a fullnode, but may be any identity involved in stake-weighted computations.

-* `delegate_id` - The delegated stake identity.
-This identity can submit votes as well.
+* `authorized_voter_id` - Only this identity is authorized to submit votes.

 * `credits` - The amount of unclaimed rewards.

 * `root_slot` - The last slot to reach the full lockout commitment necessary for rewards.

-Reward program is stateless, and pays out the reward when that reward is claimed.
-Claim the reward requires a transaction that includes the following
+The Rewards program is stateless and pays out reward when a staker submits its Vote account to the program.
+Claiming a reward requires a transaction that includes the following instructions:
-instructions:

-1. RewardsInstruction::RedeemVoteCredits
+1. `RewardsInstruction::RedeemVoteCredits`

-2. VoteInstruction::ClearCredits
+2. `VoteInstruction::ClearCredits`

-The payout of the rewards transfers lamports from the rewards program to the VoteState address.
-It ensures that VoteState clears its credits in the next instruction.
+The Rewards program transfers lamports from the Rewards account to the Vote account's public key.
+The Rewards program also ensures that the `ClearCredits` instruction follows the `RedeemVoteCredits` instruction, such that a staker may not claim rewards for the same work more than once.

-### VoteInstruction::DelegateStake(Pubkey)
+### Delegating Stake

-This instruction assigns the delegate\_id to the supplied Pubkey.
-The delegation allows the delegate\_id to submit votes on behalf of the vote program.
+`VoteInstruction::DelegateStake` allows the staker to choose a fullnode to validate the ledger on its behalf.
+By being a delegate, the fullnode is entitled to collect transaction fees when its is leader.
+The larger the stake, the more often the fullnode will be able to collect those fees.

+### Authorizing a Vote Signer

+`VoteInstruction::AuthorizeVoter` allows a staker to choose a signing service for its votes.
+That service is responsible for ensuring the vote won't cause the staker to be slashed.

-## Validator work flow.
+## Limitations

-A validator that has been delegated N stakes needs to submit N votes, and the validator must submit each vote, for each of the delegated state to earn a reward.
-We expect each validator to vote once per block, and for there to be much more delegated stakes in number then validators.
-With the current design, each delegated stake requires an independent vote.
+Many stakers may delegate their stakes to the same fullnode.
+The fullnode must send a separate vote to each staking account.
+If there are far more stakers than fullnodes, that's a lot of network traffic.
+An alternative design might have fullnodes submit each vote to just one account and then have each staker submit that account along with their own to collect its reward.